 This section describes the technical realization of the ARPF.
 It further details the communication between the components.
-While this section describes its integration with Camunda as a BPM engine and the AristaFlow BPM Suite [9] to demonstrate its capabilities with two mature and prevalent BPMS, the framework can be used with all BPM-Engines supporting REST-calls or external code execution.
+While this section describes its integration with Camunda as a BPM engine and the AristaFlow BPM Suite [12] to demonstrate its capabilities with two mature and prevalent BPMS, the framework can be used with all BPM-Engines supporting REST-calls or external code execution either via extensions or script tasks.
+The provided AR-Client can further be used with a majority of current AR-devices.

-Our prototype was implemented using Python.
-This approach was chosen for its rapid prototyping capabilities while still providing a large spectrum of libraries.
+The prototype was implemented using Python due to its rapid prototyping capabilities and large spectrum of available libraries.
 As a base image for the ACE, a Django server was used which can be readily scaled for production deployment.
 To implement the ACI, the Django REST framework was integrated, providing a REST interface on top of the Django service.
-For the AMS, handling the real-time machine sensor communication, the Publish/Subscribe (Pub/Sub) system MQTT [10] was chosen, utilizing the Eclipse Mosquitto broker as the main component.
+For the AMS, handling the real-time machine sensor communication, the Publish/Subscribe (Pub/Sub) system MQTT [13] was chosen, utilizing the Eclipse Mosquitto broker as the main component.
 As both technologies use well-defined industrial standards, an easy integration in BPMS is supported.

 Figure 4 shows the architecture for the implementation of the ARPF with Camunda.
 Compared to the concept from Figure 3, some minor changes were made and the communication specified.
-The implementation of the AristaFlow BPM-Suite follows the same base architecture, however the full suite is provided by AristaFlow, removing the need for our own Data-Stores or an ALC.
+The implementation of the AristaFlow BPM-Suite follows the same base architecture; however, the full suite is provided by AristaFlow, removing the need for our own Data-Stores or an ALC.
 The communication is symbolized by colored arrows in Figure 4.